ozan123456789/projectEulerJava/solutions/README.md

-Solution of project euler problems with Java
+Solutions of project euler problems with Java

 Problem 1 is solved